latacora/multi-match/README.md

 matched, without leaving the familiarity of regexes for a more sophisticated parser like [instaparse] or ANTLR4.

+This assumes all your regexes are mutually exclusive, i.e. it will only return one match.

 [instaparse]: https://github.com/Engelberg/instaparse

 ## Installation